david-randoll/ICSI-499---Algorithmn-animation/README.md

-# Animation of Algorithms for Effective Teaching and Learning
+<tite>Animation of Algorithms for Effective Teaching and Learning</title>

 # Table Of Contents
    - [Description](#description)